Dynamic-ICP: Doppler-Aware Iterative Closest Point Registration for Dynamic Scenes: Experimental Results

 We conduct additional experiments to investigate the individual benefits of three core components of Dynamic-ICP: velocity filter (VF), dynamic points prediction (DPP), and the Doppler residual (DR) by deactivating each while holding all other settings fixed.
 As shown in Table~\ref{tab:ablation_core}, disabling the velocity filter means we no longer separate dynamic from static points and, consequently, do not run dynamic points prediction.
 Dynamic points remain in the “static” set and corrupt correspondences, increasing both RTE and RRE.
 Removing dynamic points prediction means we still detect dynamics with the velocity filter, but discard them and register using only static points.
 Dropping Doppler residual reduces the objective to standard point-to-plane ICP, removing the rotation-only cue.
 Orientation becomes less stable in repetitive or low-texture scenes, increasing RRE even when geometry is well aligned.
 The full model (VF + DPP + DR) consistently yields the lowest errors.

 Table~\ref{tab:runtime_conv} compares efficiency and robustness across methods.
-Dynamic-ICP converges in substantially fewer iterations than classic ICP variants and about the same as Doppler-ICP, while achieving the highest throughput and matching the best convergence rate.
-By contrast, GICP is the slowest and requires the most iterations, and point-to-point/point-to-plane either iterate more or run at a lower frame rate.
-These trends indicate that incorporating Doppler and predicting dynamic points stabilizes optimization and reduces iterations, enabling real-time performance without sacrificing reliability.
+The \emph{convergence rate} is defined as the percentage of registrations that terminate within $I_{\max}=100$ iterations and satisfy the threshold $\epsilon=10^{-5}$ (with a maximum point correspondence distance of $0.3$\,m for all methods).
+Overall, Dynamic-ICP converges in fewer iterations than classic ICP variants and similarly to Doppler-ICP, while achieving the highest throughput and matching the best convergence rate.
+These results indicate that Doppler cues and dynamic point prediction stabilize optimization, reduce iterations, and enable real-time performance without sacrificing reliability.